jananitv20/jananitv20/README.md

 I secured University Rank in MCA a full time program in the year 2021 - **Rank 3**.
 Topping the university in academics is a significant accomplishment that reflects my commitment to learning and attaining exceptional results in my field of education.
 <br /> **𝐏𝐫𝐨𝐟𝐞𝐬𝐬𝐢𝐨𝐧 -** <br />
 **Working as AWS Data Engineer at TCS** - AWS Cloud & Data.
 Helped customers with Data Migration , On-prem to Cloud Migration.
-I leverage my expertise in AWS Data Architecture, AWS Data analytics ,AWS Data Engineering and AWS Services.
+I leverage my expertise in AWS Data Architecture, AWS Data analytics , AWS Data Engineering and AWS Services.
 Also Volunteering Communities like **CloudnLoud Tech Community and AWS Data user Group Bangalore**(Cloudnloud Data/Gen AI/ML Labs India).
 AWS Speaker , Mentor , Contributor for Communities.